wandb/weave-error-analysis/README.md

 When you're ready to analyze your own agent:

 1. Implement a simple HTTP endpoint (`POST /query`) that accepts `{query, thread_id}` and returns `{response, thread_id, error}`
-2. Register it in the Agents tab with AGENT_INFO.md describing its capabilities
+2. Register it in the Agents tab with a name and optional context describing its capabilities
 3. Optionally specify the Weave project where your agent logs traces
-4. Generate synthetic queries based on your agent's testing dimensions
+4. Generate synthetic queries using AI-suggested testing dimensions

 ### CLI Options